coralogix/cloudformation-coralogix-aws/opentelemetry/ecs-ec2/README.md

 ### ECS Service and Task Definition

 This template can be used to deploy an ECS Service and Task Definition for running the Open Telemetry agent on an ECS Cluster.
+This deployment is able to collect Logs, Metrics and Traces.
+The template will deploy a daemonset which runs an instance open telemetry on each node in a cluster.

+**Logs**

+> Logs are collected from all containers that log to `/var/lib/docker/containers/*/*.log`

+**Metrics**

+> Metrics are collected from all containers running on the ECS Cluster.
+The metrics are collected using the [awsecscontainermetricsd](./components.md#awsecscontainermetricsd) receiver.

+**Traces**

+> A GRPC(_4317_) and HTTP(_4318_) endpoint is exposed for sending traces to the local OTLP endpoint.

 **Requires:**